ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 collection.
 Title, abstract and keywords are parsed and top 1,000 frequently occurring words across the whole collection is found.
 Several common words (aka *stop-words*) are filtered from the results.
-At over 23 million, the word "patients" has most frequent occurrence.
+At over 23 million, the word "patients" occurs the most frequently.
 The full list of top 1,000 words is found in `/results/top_1K_words_kw_abs_title.txt`.
-The target collection of publications may be narrowed down to criterions such as years range.
+The target collection of publications may be narrowed down to criteria such as years range.

 ```bash
 #!/usr/bin/env awk -f